simolus3/drift/docs/pages/docs/Advanced Features/migrations.md

         await m.addColumn(todos, todos.dueDate);
       }
       if (from < 3) {
-        // we added the priority property in the change from versions 1 or 2 to version 3 await m.addColumn(todos, todos.priority);
+        // we added the priority property in the change from version 1 or 2 to version 3 await m.addColumn(todos, todos.priority);
       }
     }